 Sociologists investigate the structure of societies, organisations, groups, and everyday lives.
 Their subject matter is as varied as society itself.

 - We teach courses that deal with subjects as diverse as crime and justice, cities, religion, health and medicine, gender and sexualities, death, migration, and much more.

 - We want you to graduate with a Sociology degree that has value out there in the real world so we make sure you learn how to apply Sociology’s core methods to particular areas of life.
 Our courses are hands-on and we give our students the opportunity to do meaningful research, to create and analyse evidence, and to draw their own conclusions.
 You can apply the skills of sociological study to many careers.
-Our graduates go on to work in variety of jobs from policy settings to the health sector, the police, teaching, and NGO's to name a few.
+Our graduates go on to work in a variety of jobs in local and central government, the health sector, the police, teaching, and NGO's to name a few.

 Sociology is increasingly being taught in schools but this background is not necessary for entry into first-year courses at university.
 All that is required is an enquiring mind, an openness to looking at things from different points of view, and an interest in what people do to and with each other.